appliedepi/appliedepidata/README.md

 # appliedepidata

-This package stores all Applied Epi data across books, courses and tutorials
+This package stores all Applied Epi data across books, case studies, courses and tutorials

 ## stuff to consider